5 min read

 Contributors

-Most B2B marketers are brilliant at strategy—but when it comes to giving design feedback, things get lost in translation.
-The result?
-Frustrated designers, misaligned outputs, and time down the drain.
-This guide helps you give feedback your design team will actually understand—and want to act on.
-With real examples, stories from the trenches, and insights from running a design subscription service for dozens of SaaS and B2B marketing teams, we'll show you how to turn vague feedback into actionable direction—and better results.
+Most B2B marketers are great at strategy, but giving design feedback can be tricky.
+This often leads to frustrated designers, misaligned work, and wasted time.
+This guide will help you give feedback your design team understands and wants to use.
+We’ll share real examples, stories from our experience, and tips from working with dozens of SaaS and B2B marketing teams.
+You’ll learn how to turn vague feedback into clear direction and better results.

 Let’s be honest: Design feedback is often a mess

-You’ve got a campaign going live in 2 days.
+You have a campaign going live in two days.

 You finally get the design back.